viorelyo/ExtWatcher/README.md

 - [x] Push Windows 10 notification `Toast Notification WPF` (*?keep notification opened until scan is completed?*) [ Naspa: 2 aplicatii `WCF` ]
 - [x] Use configuration files (supportedExstensions, server address, monitored directories)
 - [ ] Create protected folder (hidden / without user access) and move PDF file to that folder until scan is completed.
 - [ ] Create Flask server to simulate sandbox
 - [ ] Spike for investigating technology to use for file submit from windows service
 - [ ] Submit (HTTP) PDF file to the server to be analyzed
 - [ ] Apply politics from server to update
+- [ ] Deploy flask server anywhere (`https://docs.microsoft.com/en-us/samples/azure-samples/azure-sql-db-python-rest-api/azure-sql-db-python-rest-api/`)
 - [ ] Submit PDF also to virusTotal and compare results

 ###### Resources